Our Policy & Research Work

 From the school curriculum to pensions, we regularly engage with government departments, regulators, and other organisations on a wide range of issues through consultation responses.
 Our focus is on ensuring that policies support people to manage their money, prevent them from getting into financial difficulty, and help them if this does happen.

-We also produce a monthly document of the latest statistics around debt and personal finance – The Money Statistics.
-These are widely used by regulators, trade associations, the media and the third sector, and provide lots of useful information about the current situation in the UK.
+We also produce a monthly document of the latest statistics around debt, personal finance and more: The Money Statistics.
+These are widely used by regulators, trade associations, the media and the third sector, providing lots of useful information about the current situation in the UK.